DarylGrant/dance-classes-app/README.md

 ## Overview

 This is a web application for managing dance courses and class bookings for a local dance organisation called Dance Fusion.
-The system allows users to view and book courses, while organisers can manage course information, enrolments, and organisers.
+The system allows users to view and book courses, while organisers can manage course information, enrollments, and organisers.

 The application is built using Node.js, Express, and NeDB for data storage.
 It features a dynamic front-end using Mustache templates.